 - (a) It is the responsibility of all personnel to maintain a neat and professional appearance while on duty or while engaged in any function of Davidson County Emergency Services. - (b) It is the responsibility of all officers to ensure that those whom they supervise comply with departmental appearance standards and that corrective action is taken when necessary. - (c) The Emergency Services director or his designee shall have the authority to establish or change departmental appearance and uniform standards and policies. - (d) Hair length shall not extend below the top of the shirt collar and must not extend below the top of the ear and must not touch the eyebrows.
 Hair must not extend past the facial area when leaning forward.
 Hair must not be worn in extreme styles.
 Some fantasy-colored highlights are permissible, as long as the majority of the hair is natural colors.
 Personnel hair must be kept up in a fashion as to allow conformity to hair regulations at all times while on duty. - (e) Employees are permitted to have neatly trimmed mustaches not to extend over the upper lip and/or neatly trimmed beards.
-Beards must be maintained and at a reasonable length. - (f) Sideburns shall not extend below the middle of the ear.
-They must be straight, even-width (not flared) and end in a clean-shaven horizontal line. - (g) Cosmetics must be conservative and in good taste.
-Cosmetics which may be worn are limited to mascara, liner, soft or muted eye shadows, foundations, and soft toned lipstick applied lightly. - (h) Cologne and perfumes will be kept to a minimum - (i) Visible body piercing other than earrings in the ear or a single stud type nose piercing is not permitted.
+Beards must be maintained and at a reasonable length. - (f) Cosmetics must be conservative and in good taste.
+Cosmetics which may be worn are limited to mascara, liner, soft or muted eye shadows, foundations, and soft toned lipstick applied lightly. - (g) Cologne and perfumes will be kept to a minimum - (h) Visible body piercing other than earrings in the ear or a single stud type nose piercing is not permitted.
 No more than 4 Stud-style Earrings per ear will be permitted.
-No gauges, bars, hoops or dangling earrings are permitted.
-Any nose piercing should only be a single non-conspicuous stud type. - (j) Visible tattoos must be kept to a minimum and in a non-profane fashion.
-It is highly recommended that personnel considering new tattoos must located in areas that will be covered. - (k) Acceptable Jewelry consists of watches, bracelets, rings and chains.
+Hoops or dangling earrings are not permitted.
+Any nose piercing should only be a single non-conspicuous stud type. - (i) Visible tattoos must be kept to a minimum and in a non-profane fashion.
+It is highly recommended that personnel considering new tattoos must located in areas that will be covered. - (j) Acceptable Jewelry consists of watches, bracelets, rings and chains.
 Fine metal chains are permitted and must be worn inside the shirt.
 Rings should be limited to one small band on each hand.
 Medical Alert bracelets and necklaces are permitted.